absorb-it/openhab-blockly-nspanel/docs/openhab_rules_callback.md

 [<img src="img/openhab_rules_callback_script.png" align="right" width="300">](img/openhab_rules_callback_script.png)

-- The callback can be configured as above.
+- The callback can be configured as shown here.
 You might like to have a look at the [Callback Description](blockLibrary_nspanel_callback_callback.md) as well.<br clear="right"/>

 ---